Christ Church Cathedral, Nelson

 Christ Church Cathedral is an Anglican cathedral church at 1 Trafalgar Square, Nelson, New Zealand.
 The cathedral serves as the seat for the Bishop of Nelson, currently Steve Maina, and is the mother church for the Diocese of Nelson of the Anglican Church in Aotearoa, New Zealand and Polynesia.

 With seating for 350 people, the cathedral was completed in the Modernist Gothic Revival style, and is 58 m in length and 27 m wide.
 The tower is 35 m high.

 History

-The original church was erected in 1851 at a different site, and enlarged in 1859.
+In 1841, the township of Nelson had begun.
+In the center of the town a hill stood overlooking the growing population.
+On top of it once stood a Māori pā.

+Since 1842, services have been held on the site of 'Church Hill'.
+The te reo Māori named for the site is Piki Mai meaning 'come hither'.

+In September 1843 Fort Arthur was built.
+This was in response to the Wairau Affair and the fear of iwi reprisals.

+Bishop George Augustus Selwyn, the First Bishop of New Zealand, spent eighteen days in the settlement of Nelson formalising arrangements for the work of the Church.

+When Bishop Selwyn arrive he bought a large tent with him.
+It was erected on the eastern slope of the hill close to the road junction of Selwyn Place and Trafalgar Square.
+When the tent was fitted out he described the tent as:

+'A most complete Cathedral with pulpit, reading desk Communion table, rails, kneeling boards etc. I have fitted it up with boards resting on trunks of small trees let into the ground, which the natives cut out for me on the day of landing.
+I have provided seats for 200, which were filled last Sunday.'

+In June 1850, the foundation stone of Christ Church was laid by the Rev H. F. Butt (later Archdeacon of Marlborough), and a design by the Rev Frederick Thatcher at a different site; it was enlarged in 1859.
 In 1866 the church was named as Christ Church Cathedral and enlarged again.

 Construction of the current cathedral began in 1925 and was finished in 1965.
 The cathedral was consecrated by Bishop Peter Sutton on 14 April 1972.

 The majority of marble was sourced from the Pakikiruna Range, near Tākaka.
 When construction started the marble was to be used in blocks.
 However, after the 1929 Murchison earthquake this was deemed too risky and far too expensive.
 The marble was then ground down and mixed with plaster to give the unusual appearance and colour.

 The steps are constructed from granite.
-This granite was obtained from Tonga Beach, which is now part of Abel Tasman National Park.
+This granite was obtained from Tonga Beach in Tasman Bay.
 There is now a monument that overlooks Trafalgar Street and celebrates 100 years of settlement in Nelson.